Skip to main content

 Senior Policy and Legal Advisor, Center for Indian Country Development

-Andrew Huff is the senior policy and legal advisor for the Federal Reserve's Center for Indian Country Development, where he provides guidance and analysis on laws, policies, and issues related to economic development in Native communities.
+Andrew Huff is the senior policy and legal advisor for the Minneapolis Fed's Center for Indian Country Development, where he provides guidance and analysis on laws, policies, and issues related to economic development in Native communities.